wavlake/mobile/README.md

 Deep links are links that will open up in the mobile app instead of the browser.
 These links are defined in the apple-app-site-association (AASA) file, which is hosted on the main wavlake.com website.

 The following is the process for adding/removing/editing which paths will open in the app and which will not:
-Process for editing which links are deep linked and which are not (for iOS)

 1. Update the AASA file hosted at `wavlake.com/.well-known/apple-app-site-association`
 1. Update the [DeepLinkHandler](components/DeepLinkHandler.tsx) component (if needed).
 This is responsible for auto-redirecting the user to the proper page in the app.